Sermons

 What is that verse saying?

 God the Father loves His children.
-In Jesus Christ, the only begotten Son, God showed all of His children, that includes you & me, that He loves us with an unimaginable amount of love.
+In Jesus Christ, God showed all of His children that He loves us with an infinite, unimaginable amount of love.
 Our Savior paid that ultimate price to demonstrate the magnitude & the quality of His love!
 Yes, it is a great revelation & a great privilege to call our All-Powerful Lord God, "Father."

-As we direct our thoughts today about the absolute fact that our God is also our "Father," let us take a moment to affirm in our own minds that our God, who is in heaven, is also our own, personal Father!
-If it is true to you, that in your own relationship with Christ God is your loving Father, then say the words to yourself silently in your mind: "God is my Father."
+As we focus our thoughts today about the absolute fact that our God is also our "Father," let us take a moment to affirm in our own minds that our God, who is in Heaven, is also our own, personal Father!
+If it is true to you, that because of your personal relationship with Christ, God is your loving Father, then say the words to yourself silently in your mind: "God is my Father."

 The apostle John also wrote that those who believe in & have faith in Christ are God’s children.
-John 1:12 tells us, “But to all who did receive him, who believed in his name, he gave the right to become children of God,” We are God’s children!
+John 1:12 tells us, “But to all who did receive him, who believed in his name, he gave the right to become children of God,” Because of our relationship with Jesus we are God’s children!

 Don’t most parents want to shape, or mold, their children into the people they want them to be?
-Parents want their children to be people with righteous Christian personalities & characteristics.
+Parents want their kids to be honest, righteous, people with Christian personalities & characteristics.
 The parent is the potter molding the children as the clay.
+God is our Father & we are His clay!

 Now let’s dig into this message.
-Here we find the meat & potatoes of what it means that we are the children of the Infinite Almighty God.
-We are putty in the hands of the only One qualified to shape us into who we know we should be!
+Here we find the meat & potatoes of what it means that we are the children of the Infinite, Almighty God.
+We are putty in the hands of the only One qualified to shape us into who we should be!
 Our destiny is held in the hands of our Creator!
 He is the potter & we are the clay.
 Were we the ones who formed ourselves in our mother's womb?
 No, it was Father God.
 Were we the ones who gave us talents, wit, emotions, & resources?
-No, it was our Father God.
-We are not the ones who directed our circumstances, our experiences, & the details of our relationships to this point in our lives.
-It was our Father God.
-Father God is the One who sustains us & guides us & provides for us every day.
+No, it was our Father God who did that.
+We are not the ones who directed our circumstances, our experiences, & the details of our relationships in our lives.
+Again, it was our Father God who did this.
+Father God is the One who sustains us, guides us, & provides for us every day.
 We cannot do these things for ourselves!
 He is the potter.
 We are a hopeless lump of clay when it comes to our own origin, our own destiny, & our own eternity.
 He is the Potter & we are the clay.

-We are the work of His hands!
+We are the work of Father God’s hands!
 Look at your hands.
 That's right, look at your own hands.
-What have your hands made, what have your hands done that could have possibly made God irrelevant & unnecessary in your life?
+What have your hands made, what have your hands done or made that God did not have a part in?
 Nothing.
 It is God's hands that we yield to for our origin, our destiny & our very being!
-God gave you the creative ability to make what you just made out of the Play-Doh clay.
+God gave you the creative ability to make what you just made out of your Play-Doh clay.

 Copy Sermon to Clipboard with PRO Download Sermon with PRO